Skip to main content

 Your First CLI Job

 The CLI is a single binary executable available for macOS, Windows, and Linux.
 It accepts a Job Description JSON file (the same format used by the API) and processes caption files locally on your machine.
-No internet connection is required after the binary is deployed.
+No internet connection is required for local conversion work once the binary and license are in place, although stored presets still require connectivity because they are resolved from the server.

 See the CLI page for download instructions, installation, and your first conversion command.